kubernetes/community/sig-security/policy/kubernetes-policy-management.md

 * Ensure that etcd encryption is enabled
 * Ensure that secret store encryption is enabled

 These controls in turn can then be encoded in the Kubernetes policy engine language.
-Further, for reuse, policy declarations may implement _parameters_, which the provider defines together with the potential baseline or default and possible alternatives for varying risk tolerances (aka profiles).
+Further, for reuse, policy declarations can implement _parameters_, which the provider defines together with the potential baseline or default and possible alternatives for varying risk tolerances (aka profiles).

 Once the policy mapping is complete, with the associated parameters’ values - typically tailored by customers with their specific choice of parameter values - it is ready for deployment and validation against the actual Kubernetes configurations and containers.